LJEsp/project-discipline/README.md

 # Discipline
-A simple component-based abstraction of CSS layout styling for React using styled-components.
+A simple component-based framework of CSS layout styling for React using styled-components.

 ```bash
 npm install